TimDaiber/BallDodge/README.md

 * Changing the acceleration of the balls at a certain time (Speed)
 * Changing the color of the balls at certain time
 * Making a ball invisible for a certain time (0.5 seconds)
+* Addidng a function that will only allow a player to stay in one spot for a certain time (i.e. 5 seconds)

 The code could be cleaned up by using an array of ball objects.
 This would also enable spawning an unlimited number of balls.